The-Social-Proof-Foundation/docs/blockchain/social/reputation.md

 The Reputation system helps maintain network security and transaction integrity through transparent on-chain data.
 This documentation explains how the system works, its technical implementation, and integration options for developers.

+{% hint style="info" %}
+The Reputation system will be implemented post-mainnet launch.
+{% endhint %}

 ## Technical Implementation

 ### Reputation Metrics